 In 2019, the IMSR Summer School cohort fought off tough competition to join the department and work with our Principle Investigators (PIs) on individual projects.
 The students, from the Universities of Birmingham and Sheffield, studied Biomedical Science, Medicine, and Biochemistry and spent six-eight weeks in the IMSR, learning basic techniques, attending a weekly Journal Club and having the opportunity to participate in IMSR seminars and activities.

-Applications for the IMSR Summer School 2020 are now open until midnight 31stJanuary 2020.
+Applications for the IMSR Summer School 2020 are now closed.

 Who is eligible to apply?